Andy grew up on Long Island and his athletic passion in high school was lacrosse where he was his team’s Most Valuable Player.

-Mr. Siegel litigated his first jury trial the day after he was admitted to the bar and has been in the courtroom ever since.
-In 1995 he started his own practice partnering with a law school friend.
-Ever since, he has been the Senior Litigating Attorney in the firm.
-He has litigated to jury verdict multiple cases in his devoted and passionate manner successfully receiving large jury awards for the life altering injuries suffered by his clients.
-Mr. Siegel understands that to be a successful litigator, each trial requires full devotion of time and dedication of emotion to the client.
-It has been this formula, together with his passion for all things medical, that has made him such a courtroom success.
+Andy litigated his first jury trial the day after he was admitted to the bar and has been in the courtroom ever since.
+He has litigated to jury verdict multiple cases in his devoted and passionate manner, successfully receiving large jury awards for the life-changing injuries suffered by his clients.
+He understands that, to be a successful litigator, each trial requires the full devotion of his time and of his dedication of emotions to the client.
+It has been this formula, together with his passion for all things medical, that has made him such a courtroom success with over $80,000,000 in jury verdicts